-- Integral Calculus: Standard Methods of Integration.
+Integral Calculus: Standard Methods of Integration.
 Use of Integration Formulae.
-Use of Integral Calculus in determining Areas, Volumes, Centroids, Moments of Inertia, Lengths of Curves and in the solution of other problems occurring in Mechanics and General Physics. - Spherical Trigonometry' Review of Solid and Spherical Geometry.
-Relations between the sides and angles of Spherical triangles.
-Solution of Spherical triangles.
-Practical applications.
+Use of Integral Calculus in determining Areas, Volumes, Centroids, Moments of Inertia, Lengths of Curves and in the solution of other problems occurring in Mechanics and General Physics.

-Texts: Differential and Integral Calculus: Love.
-Spherical Trigonometry: Murray.
-Three hours a week.
+Texts: Differential and Integral Calculus; Love.